For Valentine’s or any day of the year, these Yarn Pom Pom Braided Bookmarks with Felt Hearts are a super sweet and fun craft to make and to give.

-I find it strange that now, at 42, I still remember those yarn pom pom balls and pulling my fingers through the strings as she unpacked her bags for one of her treasured month long visits.
+I find it strange that now, in my 40s, I still remember those yarn pom pom balls and pulling my fingers through the strings as she unpacked her bags for one of her treasured month long visits.

 It has been more than thirty years since I wound up yarn balls to make “pom poms.”

 I loved winding the yarn into big balls and then forcing the scissors to cut through the wool until, magically, we had created fluffy pom poms that we could turn into yarn animals or whatever else our imaginations could dream up.

 So, when I was trying to think of some fun Valentine crafts, I decided to revisit my yarn pom pom days.

 I had seen the Yarn Ball Bookmarks on Design Mom popping up on Pinterest and it made me think about creating a Valentine version.

 I bought some Valentine color yarn – skeins of pink, red, and white – and dug around in my felt collection for some matching felt.

 I wanted a substantial “tail” to my bookmark, so I decided to create a braided yarn tail.